brad82/nocp-formulary/_pages/7.1/salbutamol.md

 - Caution in patients with cardiac history
 - May cause hypokalemia
 - May cause hyperglycemia
-- Watch for paradoxical bronchospasm (stop igit initmmediately)
+- Watch for paradoxical bronchospasm (stop administration initmmediately)

 ## Side effects